serre-lab/brownUnconference/README.md

 # Goals
 The purpose of the Brown Unconference is to celebrate the scientific advances happening throughout the university, and allow for further collaboration across departments.

+# Registration

+Please register [here](https://forms.gle/KWE3hSjzj956bLUa8) To receive all the latest updates about the conference, including links  and instructions to watch the presentations.

+# Submission

+We welcome submission for all the deparment working on computational intelligence.
+Send your abstract [here](https://forms.gle/MFgdotPbG68vgyMA6).
+This is a safe space to share ideas so feel free to send work in progress.